-In accordance with the terms of our amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon the closing of this offering, our board of directors will be divided into three staggered classes of directors.
+In accordance with the terms of our amended and restated certificate of incorporation and amended and restated bylaws, our board of directors are divided into three staggered classes of directors.
 At each annual meeting of the stockholders, a class of directors will be elected for a three-year term to succeed the directors of the same class whose terms are then expiring.
 The terms of the directors will expire upon the election and qualification of successor directors at the annual meeting of stockholders to be held during the years 2025 for Class I directors, 2026 for Class II directors and 2027 for Class III directors:

-- · our Class I director will be Carl L. Gordon, Ph.D., CFA; - · our Class II directors will be James Healy, M.D., Ph.D. and Stuart Lutzker, M.D., Ph.D.; and - our Class III directors will be Zhengbin (Bing) Yao, Ph.D., Bahija Jallal, Ph.D. and Chris W. Nolet.
+- our Class I director is Carl L. Gordon, Ph.D., CFA; - our Class II directors are James Healy, M.D., Ph.D. and Stuart Lutzker, M.D., Ph.D.; and - our Class III directors are Zhengbin (Bing) Yao, Ph.D., Bahija Jallal, Ph.D. and Chris W. Nolet.

-Our amended and restated certificate of incorporation and amended and restated bylaws will provide that the number of our directors shall be fixed from time to time by a resolution of the majority of our board of directors.
+Our amended and restated certificate of incorporation and amended and restated bylaws provide that the number of our directors shall be fixed from time to time by a resolution of the majority of our board of directors.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes.